ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 {: #cloud-setup-wca-vscode-http-proxy-ssl}

 If your proxy server uses custom certificates, you need to configure verification for Visual Studio Code.
 Follow these steps:

-To verify your Node.js version in Visual Studio Code:

-1. In Visual Studio Code version 1.101.1 or later, click the **Code** menu, then choose **About Visual Studio Code**.

-1. Make sure Node.js is version 22.15 or later.

 To export your server SSL certificate: